danielbodnar/awesome-stars/README.md

 - [99designs/iamy](https://github.com/99designs/iamy) - A cli tool for importing and exporting AWS IAM configuration to YAML files
 - [getmoro/moro](https://github.com/getmoro/moro) - Simple CLI tool for tracking work hours.
 Note: Heavy changes are happening in this repository.
 Docs might not be up to date, and things might be broken.
 Only the released NPM version is stable.
 - [scaffdog/scaffdog](https://github.com/scaffdog/scaffdog) - :dog: scaffdog is Markdown driven scaffolding tool.
-- [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - A secrets manager for .env and .env.vault files.
+- [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - Sync your .env files between machines, environments, and team members.
+From the same people that pioneered dotenv.
 - [Zhengqbbb/cz-git](https://github.com/Zhengqbbb/cz-git) - cz-git | czg  🛠️ DX first and more engineered, lightweight, customizable, standard output format Commitizen adapter and CLI
 - [abhagsain/ai-cli](https://github.com/abhagsain/ai-cli) - Get answers for CLI commands from GPT3 right from your terminal
 - [maticzav/emma-cli](https://github.com/maticzav/emma-cli) - 📦 Terminal assistant to find and install node packages.